Web-Garden-Limited/web-garden-limited/index.md

 ## Current technologies
 - **Xamarin Forms**.
 For the past number of years I have been using Xamarin Forms full-time for my clients.
 At the moment I am helping to create cross-platform apps for the medical industry with my client Clevermed Limited in Edinburgh.

-- **C#** - because most apps need an API to communicate with, I am comfortable working on API design, implementation and integration.
+- **C# and .NET** - I am comfortable working on API design, implementation and integration.

 - **Flutter** - I have recently been getting into Google Flutter and the Dart language.
 I've released my first app using Flutter, the <a href="https://bristolstoolchart.net" target="_blank">Bristol Stool Chart</a>.
 It is completely free to use and fully open source. <a href="https://github.com/dconlisk/bristol-stool-chart-flutter-app" target="_blank">View the source code on github</a>